motiondeveloper/eKeys/README.md

 This project is licensed under the terms of the GNU GPLv3 license.
 In summary:

 > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

-## Contact

-If you have any questions, feedback or anything else feel free to contact me at:

-`tim@haywood.org`